By Anuj Tuli, CTO

 If you have any questions or comments on the tutorial content above, or run in to specific errors not covered here, please feel free to reach out to [email protected]

-Keyva announces the certification of their ServiceNow App for Red Hat Ansible Tower against the Orlando release (latest release) of ServiceNow.
-ServiceNow announced its release of Orlando on January 23rd, 2020, which is the newest version in the long line of software updates since the company's creation.
+Keyva announces the certification of their ServiceNow App for Red Hat OpenShift against the Paris release (latest release) of ServiceNow.
+ServiceNow announced its early availability of Paris, which is the newest version in the long line of software updates since the company's creation.

-Customers can now upgrade their ServiceNow App for Ansible Tower from previous ServiceNow Releases – London, Madrid, New York – to Orlando release seamlessly.
+Upon general availability of the Paris release, customers will be able to upgrade their ServiceNow App for OpenShift from previous ServiceNow Releases – Madrid, New York, Orlando – to Paris release seamlessly.

-You can find out more about the App, and view all the ServiceNow releases it is certified against, on the ServiceNow store here: http://bit.ly/2W5tYHv
+You can find out more about the App, and view all the ServiceNow releases it is certified against, on the ServiceNow store here - https://bit.ly/2Z3uPJn